UPSC Mains General Studies Paper – 1 Mains 2022

 - Straits and isthmuses provide important locations for fishing and aquaculture activities due to their proximity to the sea and their unique oceanic environments.
 This can promote international trade in marine products, such as fish, shellfish, and other seafood.

-- Straits and isthmuses provide strategic locations for the establishment of defence bases and naval fleets to protect trade routes from piracy and other security threats.
+- Straits and isthmuses provide strategic locations for the establishment of defense bases and naval fleets to protect trade routes from piracy and other security threats.
 For example, the Strait of Hormuz is a strategic location for naval bases because it is a major choke point for global oil shipments.

 Conclusion: